• Skip to primary navigation

 Their compact size and sturdy texture make them easy to transport without falling apart.

-I drizzle a lemon icing glaze over the top and some melted chocolate or Nutella for extra sweetness.
+I drizzle a lemon icing glaze over the top and some melted chocolate or Nutella (or honey) for extra sweetness.

 Talking about lemon, if you love lemon glaze, you will LOVE my lemon and lavender cookies!